Biden's inaction on death penalty may be a top campaign issue as Trump and DeSantis laud executions

 Bonowitz’s group will also call on Biden to order the demolition of the federal death chamber, a small building on the grounds of a prison in Indiana, as proof that he’s serious about permanently ending federal executions.

-According to the Death Penalty Information Center, support for the death penalty has fallen from nearly 80% in the mid-1990s to around 55% in recent years.
+According to Gallup, support for the death penalty has fallen from nearly 80% in the mid-1990s to around 55% in recent years.
 As support waned, it faded as a campaign issue.

 Among the last times it featured prominently was in 1988, during George H.W.
 Bush’s successful race against Michael Dukakis.
 Bush spotlighted Dukakis’ lifelong opposition to capital punishment.
 In 1992, Bill Clinton emphasized his support for it in defeating Bush.